 A module import represents the usage of a module through one of the two import semantics.
 With extension semantics, importing the module is identical to defining the imported operations and types of the imported module in the importing module.
-Hence an operation or a property of the imported module is considered as being an operation or a property of the importer - similarly to class extension semantics.
+Hence an operation or a property of the importer - similarly to class extension semantics.
 With access semantics, the definitions of the imported module are not inherited by the importing module.
 Hence an instance of the imported module has to be used in order to access them.
 In the case of accessing a library, an instance of the imported module is implicitly available.
 In the case of a non-library module, the instance of the accessed module is to be created explicitly (see Clause 8.2.2.22 "InstantiationExp").